mhstrkmp/blue-collar-rocket/README.md

 ## About this App

-I builded this as a capstone project of our web development bootcamp.
+I built this as a capstone project of our web development boot camp.

 Blue Collar Rocket is an app to streamline processes in craftsmanship.
 Delight your customers with excellent consulting and lightning-fast service.
 Motivate and reward your employees through an easy bonus system.
 Increase your revenue.